Georgesville in Franklin County, Ohio — The American Midwest (Great Lakes)

 [Nearby Hickory Hills Golf Club Founders Informational Marker]:

 Hickory Hills Golf Club is a testament to the dedication, inspiration and tenacity of its founders.
 Two men, Don Skipper and Jack Kidwell, played important leadership roles in guiding the founding members past the many obstacles encountered in the building of this facility and the establishment of Hickory Hills as a successful golf club.
 It is with much appreciation that the ongoing membership honors the founders for their vision and generosity.

 Dedicated May 25, 2003

 Location.
 39° 52.807′ N, 83° 13.984′ W. Marker is in Georgesville, Ohio, in Franklin County.
 Marker can be reached from Georgesville-Wrightsville Road.
+Marker is located in Kidwell Park, on grounds of Hickory Hills Golf Club.
 Touch for map.
-Marker is located in Kidwell Park, on grounds of Hickory Hills Golf Club.
 Marker is at or near this postal address: 3344 Georgesville-Wrightsville Road, Grove City OH 43123, United States of America.
+Touch for directions.